top of page

 Hopkins

-*Picture.
 Allegan book p.
 4. Photo of site where school was.
-Not gone. p.
+Schoolhouse is gone.
+Site is now farmland. p.
 14. History of Allegan County

 Allegan